DavideLigari/disease-prediction/documents/workflow.md

 ### 3e.
 Community Detection

    - Identify possible communities and similarities between diseases, this information could be useful in prediction explanation.
    - Communities could have significant predictive properties.
+See [ChatGPT chat](https://chat.openai.com/share/d771039a-788d-4b0c-abaf-787d96d1b002)
-   - Modularity can be used to compare different partitions
+   - Modularity can be used to asses soundness and compare different partitions

 ## 4. Data cleaning